Army of Me (band): History

 On March 11, 2013, the Army of Me official website announced that a new album is near completion.
 The website post did not include any specific details on the album.

 On July 16, 2013, the Army of Me official website and Facebook announced the new album name (Searching For You) and release date (Oct 15, 2013).

 On July 25, Vince Scheuerman posted an update to Tumblr explaining the battle he fought from 2009 through 2012, in brief, explaining how in April 2007, "a number of misfortunes struck, perhaps the most significant was a serious vocal cord injury" in which Vince lost his voice for several years.
 While he was unable to sing, his band members and team moved on and he doubted himself, only friends and supporters encouraged him to keep going and release the "Make Yourself Naked" EP.
 On New Year's Eve of 2009, with three close friends, Vince created River James.
 He proceeded to perform music with River James for a year (presumably).
 When River James ended, Vince, his voice now strengthening, continued to write.
 "Fast forward to early 2012, I was invited to play guitar with Canon Blue for a couple of nationwide tours.
 I’d met the singer and songwriter Daniel James through some River James touring in the year prior.
 These nationwide tours led to new friendships, a new hometown of Nashville, a producer Daniel James, a string arranger Jeremy Larson, who also toured with us, and a mixer Chad Howat.
 These were not only collaborators, but friends and a community that I cared for, and who cared for me.
 I decided to use the name Army Of Me.
 With a musical community, and the encouragement of friends and supporters, it became clear that Army Of Me was my story.
 I’ve been through the war, and I’m still marching.
 But I’m not alone in this journey as these friends, supporters, anyone reading this right now, are a part of my Army, and I’m a part of theirs.
 If my music can serve to encourage, and express the feeling that you’re not alone in your experiences - sometimes joyful and triumphant, but often devastating, lonely, feeling lost, or just simply the lingering feeling of longing for more, then this music will have been worth writing.
 Coming on October 15 is the first Army Of Me full-length album in six years.
 It is called “Searching For You”.
 I can't wait to share it with you."

+The band disbandment in 2017.
+After that, Vince Scheuerman started working in software engineering.